 It is ok for nurses to not know something.
-The important trait of a capable and reliable nurse is not knowing everything but knowing who to go for assistance in case they do not have the required information.
+The important trait of a capable and reliable nurse is not knowing everything but knowing who to go to for assistance in case they do not have the required information.
 My strategy was to start my shift by identifying senior nurses that I go to in case of an emergency.
-If they fail to provide the information I need then my next step was to go to the procedure manager and check out healthcare systems policy.
+If they fail to provide the information I need then my next step was to go to the procedure manager and check out the healthcare systems policy.

 It is not uncommon to face awkward situations at work.
 Explain the uncomfortable situation in detail along with the steps you took to get out of it.
 Improve the answer by adding the results you achieved and things you learned.

-I was once assigned a teenage patient who was making inappropriate sexual comments towards me.
+I was once assigned a teenage patient who was making inappropriate sexual comments toward me.
 In the beginning, I tried to ignore them and then tried telling him to stop the vulgar commentary as it was wrong.
 When the situation continued I made the charge nurse aware of the situation.
 I told her I was not comfortable caring for the patient.
 The charge nurse listened to me intently and gathered a team to talk to the patient about the inappropriate behavior.
-She also switched by assignment for the shift.
+She also switched assignments for the shift.

 Failure is part of professional life so do not be hesitant to share the experience.
 Discuss the reasons you felt you have failed and how did you feel?
 Show your positive nature by mentioning the lessons you learned from the failure.